Job outlooks for Managers in health care

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Managers in health care in the census metropolitan area of Montréal, including the Laval region:
+Here are some key facts about managers in health care in the census metropolitan area of Montréal:

 • Approximately 4,300 people worked in this occupation in May 2021.

-The employment outlook will be very good for Managers in health care (NOC 30010) in the Mauricie region for the 2024-2026 period.
+The employment outlook will be Very good for managers in health care (NOC 30010) in the Montérégie region for the 2025-2027 period.

 The following factors contributed to this outlook: